-At this point we would expect 80% of PP children, and those identified as eligible under the recovery programme, to have achieved the expected standard in reading.
-We will also closely monitor the number of children that have been judged as 'greater depth'.
-This figure will be benchmarked against a national average (if available at the time), with subsequent targets set for the next academic year.
+At this point we would have expected 75% of PP children, and those identified as eligible under the recovery programme, to have achieved the expected standard in reading.
+Throughout the current journey we have tracked the attainment of one cohort (current Y4) where PP reading attainment was a particular concern.